allguitars/NodeJS-Demo/notes/IntegrationTesting.md

 To write integration tests, we need a real database.
 We (1) populate this database with data for testing.
 Now (2) we send an http request to an endpoint we want to (3) test and then make an assertion.
 That assertion may involve inspecting the result or the database.

-For example, if this is an http post request you create a new genre, in an integration test, we're going to look at our database and verify that this new genre is there.
+For example, if there is an http post request to create a new genre, in an integration test, we're going to look at our database and verify that this new genre is there in the database.

 ## Prepare for Integration Tests
 - Add one more flag in _package.json_